scrouzet/covid19-incrementality/README.md

 - Grouping by death department, death date, sex, age, year of observation
 - Year 1997 and 2003 should be removed from any analysis (1997 data seem invalid and 2003 is an outlier due to specific heat wave in France in August)

-## Colonnes du fichier  : data/INSEE_deces_2010_2019.zip
-- year of observation (annee_comptabilisation) = year of the yearly file where the death has been accounted for.
-(2019 = deces_2019.txt).
-Please note that a yearly file contains death dates from previous yeras due to delay in data collection at insee.
-All files must be concatenated to get a complete view of death for a given year.
-Duplicate records are already removed.
-- sexe : 1 = Male / 2 = Female
-- age : age at death time
-- departement_deces : department code of the commune where death happend.
-Note that some department are not valid in the repository : 1% death in "99" departement, non significative death cases in "98" department.
-The department name and associated region is provided in the geography referential
-- date_deces : death_date
-- nb_deces : count of deceased person, grouped by (anneee_comptabilisation, sex, age, departement_code,  date_deces)

 ## Modélisation
 WORK IN PROGRESS